-ITEM NO. INTERVAL PROCEDURE EQUIPMENT IS NOT READY/AVAILABLE IF: 1 B,A Check the system parts.
+ITEM NO. INTERVAL PROCEDURE EQUIPMENT IS NOT READY/AVAILABLE IF: 1 BA Check the system parts.
 Major parts or components are missing.
-2 B,A Visually inspect the entire rifle for damaged or missing rifle components.
+2 BA Visually inspect the entire rifle for damaged or missing rifle components.
 If components are damaged or missing.
 3 А Clean the rifle and accessories.
 If rifle or components are dirty.
-4 В,А a.
+4 BA a.
 Actuate safety - rifle must be cocked. b.
 Rotate safety to "SAFE" position, squeeze trigger. c.
 Rotate safety to the "FIRE" position, squeeze trigger. a.
-If hammer will not stay cocked. b.
-If hammer falls. c.
+If hammer will not stay cocked.b.
+If hammer falls.c.
 If hammer does not fall forward.
-5 В,А BOLT OPERATION - grasp charging handle and pull bolt fully to the rear.
+5 BA BOLT OPERATION - grasp charging handle and pull bolt fully to the rear.
 Operation should be smooth.
 If operation is not smooth.
-6 В,А BOLT CATCH - while holding bolt to the rear, depress lower end of bolt catch and return charging handle fully forward.
+6 ВА BOLT CATCH - while holding bolt to the rear, depress lower end of bolt catch and return charging handle fully forward.
 Bolt should be retained to the rear by the bolt catch.
 If bolt is not held to the rear by the bolt catch.
-7 В,А MAGAZINES - check spring action for free up and down movement of magazine follower.
+7 ВА MAGAZINES - check spring action for free up and down movement of magazine follower.
 Movement should be smooth and strong.
 If magazine follower movement is not smooth and strong.
-8 В,А FUNCTION CHECK.
+8 ВА FUNCTION CHECK.
 Perform function check as shown on page 8-9.
 If rifle fails function check.

-NOTE: The KAC Drop-in trigger isis capable of being placed on safe without having the hammer in the fully cocked position.
+The SR-25 is capable of being placed on safe without having the hammer in the cocked position.
 This allows the user to relieve pressure on the hammer spring and also apply the safety.
 From fired position, slightly pull bolt to the rear while attempting to engage safety.
 After the bolt moves slightly out of battery the safety will engage without the hammer being cocked.
-The firearm will be in a locked condition and will not allow the bolt to move to the rear.
-To unlock, apply slight pressure rearward on charging handle and move the selector to fire.
-This will allow the bolt carrier to move and cock the hammer.